mokkabonna/knockout.bindingHandlers.readonly/README.md

 	});

 This binding is written in AMD.
 Just require it to init it.
-It will attach itself to knockout globally.
-No need to require it more than once.
-It will also return knockout.
+It will return the binding object and you will have to attach it to the desired knockout binding name yourself.
+This is to prevent conflict with another bindings.
+You can for instance do this in a custom knockout module that combines knockout and your custom bindings.

+	define('knockout', ['bindings/readonly', 'bindings/otherbinding',  'libs/knockout'], function(readonly, otherbinding, ko){
+		ko.bindingHandlers.readonly = readonly;
+		ko.bindingHandlers.otherbinding = otherbinding;
+		return ko;
+	});

+Now you can use your customized knockout in your project.

-	define(['somefolder/readonly'], function(ko){
+	define(['knockout'], function(ko){
-		//use knockout
+		//use your custom knockout
 	});

 ## Behaviour